Brimming with dried fruit, almonds and glace and cherries, this gluten-free Christmas cake is just as delicious as a traditional cake.

 Method

-- Place the butter and sugar in a large bowl and beat together until pale and creamy.
+- Put the butter and sugar in a large bowl and beat together until pale and creamy.
 Gradually beat in the eggs, adding a little of the flour if the mixture begins to curdle.
 Add the soaked fruit, orange zest, almonds, cherries and vanilla extract.

 - Sift together the flour, baking powder and spices and fold into the mixture with the milk.
 Spoon the cake mixture into the prepared tin and level the surface.